picfight/pfcd/README.md

 wallet functionality and this was a very intentional design decision.
 See the blog entry [here](https://blog.conformal.com/btcd-not-your-moms-bitcoin-daemon) for more details.
-This means you can't actually make or receive payments directly with btcd.
+This means you can't actually make or receive payments directly with pfcd.
 That functionality is provided by the [pfcwallet](https://github.com/picfight/pfcwallet) and [Paymetheus](https://github.com/btcsuite/Paymetheus) (Windows-only) projects which are both under active development.